Kevlar-sudo/MMA-G20/README.md

  ## Tools
 ### Pandas DataFrame:
-When conducting complex operations like computing compatibility scores between users or generating recommendations, user data is temporarily loaded into a Pandas DataFrame.
+The user data will be loaded in the Pandas Dataframe temporarily when doing some complicated operations like computing the compatibility scores between users.
 The DataFrame allows for vectorized operations and quick comparisons, with columns representing user attributes (age, gender, interests) and interaction data (liked, disliked, and matched users).

 ### Dictionaries and Lists:
-In various parts of the application, dictionaries are used to store user information and lookup results, particularly when fetching user profiles or calculating interest similarities.
-Lists are also used within the user profiles to store liked, disliked, and matched user IDs.
+- Dictionaries are applied to store user information and present results in most cases, for example, it allow us to fetch user profiles or find interest similarities.
+- Lists are applied to store liked, disliked, and matched user IDs in the user profiles.